David McGoldrick: Return to Notts County

 On 10 June 2023, McGoldrick re-signed with League Two club Notts County on a two-year deal, having first left his hometown club 19 years previously.
 A club statement read that "David hasn't made this decision for financial reasons.
 His love and respect for the club have brought him home".
 Manager Luke Williams said that it was "a joy" to manage McGoldrick, who struck up a strike partnership with Macaulay Langstaff as the club sat top of the table in September.
 He ended the 2023–24 season with 13 goals from 39 games.

 He opened his 2024–25 scoring tally with consecutive braces against Swindon Town and Accrington Stanley, also earning a place on the EFL League Two Team of the Week.
 He was named as the League Two Player of the Week after scoring both goals in a 2–0 win over Swindon Town on 4 January.
 He again was named on the EFL Team of the Week after following this with another brace in a 3–0 win at Accrington Stanley.
 A goal in a 2–1 win at Gillingham on 1 February saw him named as one of that week's top five performers in League Two.
 He was named in the League Two Team of the Season at the EFL Awards.
 He also won the club's Player of the Year award.
 However, he was ruled out of the play-offs due to a hamstring injury sustained in the first leg of the semi-finals.
 He was offered a new deal at the end of the campaign, with head coach Stuart Maynard saying "he is incredible, we want him to be at the club".
 However, McGoldrick left the club after rejecting the contract offer.

 Barnsley

 On 9 July 2025, McGoldrick signed a one-year deal with League One club Barnsley, having been a former international teammate of manager Conor Hourihane.
 On 21 October, he scored a hat-trick in a 5–2 win over Manchester United U21 in an EFL Trophy game at Oakwell.
+However, he initially struggled for goals in the league, despite taking the tenth most shots out of everyone in the third tier.
+His form improved, and he was named February League One Player of the Month with an assist and six goals in as many games, including a hat-trick in a 3–1 win at Leyton Orient, part of a run of ten goals in nine games.
+Fans voted him as Player of the Year for the 2025–26 season, and he was also named Players’ Player of the Year.
+The club offered him a new deal, which he rejected.

+Mansfield Town

+On 16 June 2026, McGoldrick agreed a one-year deal with League One club Mansfield Town.
+Manager Nigel Clough said that "we needed a little difference in the final third" and "the quality that he possesses in the final third was the main reason we pursued him".